reflex-dev/reflex-web/case-studies/bayesline.md

 When we started looking at the (Dash) code, it just got to this point where you’re scared of it because there is no object-oriented notion; the code just turns into an enormous mess because you just have this huge collection of functions.
 ```

-In addition, Reflex improves the developer experience with 60+ UI components out of the box while still offering the flexibility of integrating your own custom React components.
+In addition, Reflex improves the developer experience with 60+ UI components out of the box, while still offering the flexibility of integrating your own custom React components.

-Bayesline wrapped AG Grid--a high-performance React grid--the industry standard data table for fintech.
+Bayesline wrapped [AG Grid]({library.tables_and_data_grids.ag_grid.path})--a high-performance React grid--the industry standard data table for fintech.
 This powerful combination of out-of-the-box functionality and flexibility made Reflex an attractive choice for Bayesline.

-Sebastian and Misha originally started building with Reflex to create a minimum viable product that would get them through YC and their initial funding round.
+Sebastian and the team originally started building with Reflex to create a minimum viable product that would get them through Y Combinator and their initial funding round.
 They quickly learned that Reflex was already ready to build production grade web apps.

 ```md quote